-- An excellent understanding and experience with Health and Safety in construction. - A thorough knowledge of applicable legislation, regulations, standards, principles/ practices and ministry and municipal policies affecting the College (i.e. WHIMS, Occupational Health and Safety Act, Building and Fire Code, Zoning Bylaws, Planning Act, Construction Act, etc.) is required. - A thorough knowledge of project management processes, skills, tools and techniques is required as well as a proven ability to plan and document projects. - Excellent budget management skills - Proficient with office productivity software (MS Word, Excel), publishing, graphic design applications and database - Good understanding of energy management and GHG emissions - Excellent understanding of the role sustainability plays in facility operations - Ability to resolve customer complaints and concerns. - Ability to organize resources, establish priorities, meet deadlines, and manage multiple tasks with continual interruptions. - Ability to work and communicate effectively, both orally and in writing, with a wide range of constituencies in a diverse community. - Superior ability to use independent judgment to manage and impart information to a range of clientele. - Ability to manage, supervise, and effectively communicate the allocation and reallocation of space including the relocation of personnel, and equipment related to allocation and reallocation of space. - Valid Class G Drivers License. - Applied knowledge of legislated requirements such as the Ontario Building Code, OHS Act, and Construction Lien Act - Solid working knowledge of construction methods, materials and processes, and building systems (e.g. structural systems, HVAC, electrical, information technology, utilities servicing, general maintenance practices) - Knowledge of consultant and contractor contracts including OAA Agreements and CCDC2.
+- B) Specify and describe any special skills or type of training necessary to fulfil the requirements of the position (e.g., computer software, client service skills, conflict resolution, and operating equipment). - Excellent customer service skills. - Excellent understanding of Health and Safety in construction. - A thorough knowledge of applicable legislation, regulations, standards, principles/ practices and ministry and municipal policies affecting the College (i.e., WHIMS, Occupational Health and Safety Act, Building and Fire Codes, Zoning Bylaws, Planning Act, Construction Act, etc.) is required. - A thorough knowledge of project management processes, skills, tools, and techniques is required as well as a proven ability to plan and document projects. - Excellent budget management skills. - Excellent ability to read and understand construction drawings. - Proficient with office productivity software (MS Word, Excel), publishing, graphic design

+- applications and database. - Good understanding of energy management and GHG emissions. - Excellent understanding of the role sustainability plays in facility operations. - Ability to resolve customer complaints and concerns. - Ability to organize resources, establish priorities, meet deadlines, and manage multiple tasks with continual interruptions. - Ability to work and communicate effectively, both orally and in writing, with a wide range of constituencies in a diverse community. - Superior ability to use independent judgment to manage and impart information to a range of clientele. - Ability to manage, supervise, and effectively communicate the allocation and reallocation of space including the relocation of personnel, and equipment related to allocation and reallocation of space. - Ability to read building design and construction documents. - Valid Class G Drivers License.